 248 MW AC

 Operating since 2013, we have seen solar in North Carolina grow from infancy to the second most installed capacity in America.
 During that time, we brought many projects to commercial operation and have now expanded to operate in North and South Carolina, Virginia, and the broader Mid-Atlantic region.
 Our familiarity with utility processes & applications across the Southeast, state & federal regulations and local zoning processes ensures your project has the best chance of succeeding.

 Solar energy has been a part of our family since 2001 when John learned to incorporate passive and active solar into his residential building design.
-The technology has come a long way since then, and so have we.
+Technology has come a long way since then, and so have we.
 We have evolved to focus on it almost exclusively.
-Today, having seen its power on a utility-scale, we work diligently to create a world powered by the sun.
+Today, having seen its power on a utility scale, we work diligently to create a world powered by the sun.